programizer/autogit/README.md

 run:
 ./.auto-git.sh

 To be save break with ctrl+c in one of the 3 sec wait intervals after "backup created"

+(folder 'backup' for additional manual backups is ignored)